 1.4.1.
 This is why it works – without money and without management – and why it does so much better than if it were driven by money or by commands.

 1.5.
 If a user succeeds in being interesting, he will infect those who come into contact with him with interest in this subject.
 They in turn do the same; they try to contaminate others for the sake of response.
 If enough people are infected, it starts an epidemic of interest in a particular subject.
 This is what makes it viral.

 1.5.1.
-The Viral Editor enables not only the transmission, but also the crystallisation of meaning, which is more important for the infected population, as well as the selection of the very best wording.
+The Viral Editor enables not only the transmission but also the crystallization of meaning, which is more important for the infected population, as well as the selection of the very best wording.
 This is what makes it an editor.

 1.6.
 As a result of these adjustments, the “interest virus” mutates, striving to find the optimum form that allows it to contaminate as many “victims” as possible.

 1.7.
 The Viral Editor always has a second message, which is contained not in the content, but in the range of the infection spread.
 If the viral message is redundant (everyone repeats the same piece of content), then this redundancy itself becomes the message.